ambervdberg/svelte-102_start/README.md

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.
+Below are the steps that were taken to create this template

-Steps:
+Steps to reproduce:
 1. npm create vite@latest
 2. choose a project name
 3. select Svelte